CBIIT/nci-hitif/utils/profile/README.md

 # Execution Time profiler
 This is an inference execution time profiler for our exisiting demos. **Currently, this profiler only works on NIH biowulf Linux system.** If you want to use them on your own Linux system, please update the part for activating conda environment in driver script.

-## Requirement
-Please make sure [Inference of Cell Object Detection and Segmentation](https://github.com/CBIIT/nci-hitif/tree/master/framework-nucleus-segmentation/inference) works first.
-If everything in the link works, you are ready for running this profiler.

 ## Input example:
 ```bash
 ITER = 1